Medi-Cal: Eligibility

 Lawful permanent residents (green card holders) are eligible for full-scope Medi-Cal in California regardless of their date of entry if they meet all other eligibility requirements, even if they have been in the United States for less than 5 years.
-Nonimmigrants and undocumented immigrants are not eligible for full-scope Medi-Cal, but if they meet all eligibility requirements other than immigration status, they can get restricted-scope Medi-Cal limited to emergency and pregnancy-related services.
-Recently, Medi-cal has expanded full-scope benefits for individuals without immigration status.
-Young Adult Expansion or YAE now allows individual ages 19–26 full-scope benefits regardless of immigration status.
-Older Adult Expansion or OAE now allows individuals 50 and over full-scope benefits regardless of immigration status.
+Beginning in 2024, people without a lawful immigration status who meet the requirements for Medi-Cal are eligible for full-scope Medi-Cal.
+Previously, meeting eligibility requirements other than immigration status qualified them restricted-scope Medi-Cal limited to emergency and pregnancy-related services only unless they qualified for the Young Adult Expansion (YAE) or Older Adult Expansion (OAE), which allowed individuals ages 19–26 or those over the age of 50 full-scope benefits regardless of immigration status.